Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 It happens by developing self-compassion.
 You must know yourself more than you know anything in this world.
 When we’re not self-aware, we unconsciously continue with self-sabotaging behaviors.

 The first step is to cultivate self-awareness.
 How do we do that?
 Before I answer that, let me tell you a story.
 There was a great king who desired to meet Buddha because his wife was a devout follower.

-After that, he presented the lotus flower, and the Buddha repeated, “Drop It!”.
-Now the king was furious, thinking that this man is crazy.
-But at that moment, the king had no choice but to throw away the flower, and he did and said, “Now What?”.
+After that, he presented the lotus flower, and the Buddha repeated, “Drop It!”
+Now the king was furious, thinking that this man was crazy.
+But at that moment, the king had no choice but to throw away the flower, and he did and said, “Now What?”

 Mindfulness is the practice of bringing your awareness to the present moment and observing the contents of your mind without creating any reaction or judgment.
 Only in the present moment will your awareness shine on the essence of who you truly are.

 Not only that, it will set you free from the self-limiting beliefs and ideas that you’ve been carrying around for ages.
-This is what Eckhart Tolle means when he uses the words “the flowering of consciousness”.
+This is what Eckhart Tolle means when he uses the words “the flowering of consciousness.”

-I was continually chasing objects of desires and sense pleasures only to avoid the deeply ingrained afflictions in my psyche.
+I was continually chasing objects of desire and sense pleasures only to avoid the deeply ingrained afflictions in my psyche.
 Self-Acceptance was the first step that laid the foundation for my purpose in life and spiritual goals.
 It made me realize who I am and what I have to do.

-There’s a profound quote by Rumi that says, “Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it”.
+There’s a profound quote by Rumi that says, “Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.”

 Who creates these barriers?
 The thoughts and feelings that you’ve identified with.
 What Rumi says here is that you have mistaken yourself to be something you’re not.